 - You cough up blood.

-- You feel dizzy, or have problems thinking and remembering things clearly.
+- You feel dizzy, or have problems thinking clearly and remembering things.

-- Your symptoms become worse, even after taking medicine.
+- Your symptoms become worse, even after you take your medicine.